Transport Contract

 Event Names and Payloads

-Socket.IO events use the same semantic envelope as SSE.
-The event names match the SSE transport routes:
+Socket.IO events use the same semantic envelope as the chat stream catalog above.
+The named events match the shared transport routes:

 EventDirectionPayload